near/NEPs/text/0000-contract-metadata.md

 especially in the case of financial apps, they have no choice but to hardcode them in the front end, which is suboptimal in many ways.
 Furthermore, if developers want to get the list of methods in some contract for some downstream task like data analysis, or interacting with other contracts, they have no way of doing so.
+In addition, because of the lack of signature of the contract functions, there is no way that the frontend can validate that input data is of the right format, which might lead to some spamming attacks.
 Contract metadata aims to solve the aforementioned problems by providing a convenient way for developers to list the methods of contracts.